ContextualAI/lens/README.md

     prompts = output["prompts"]
 ```

-The generated prompts can be passed to the downstream LLM for the vision task that you want to solve.
+The generated prompts can be passed to an LLM for solving a vision task.
 The `output` object also contains other useful information (tags, attributes, objects) that can be used to generate your custom prompts.

 ### Advanced Use Cases